hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   provocative and useful.
 - ["**A model for the dynamics of sandpile surfaces**"](https://jp1.journaldephysique.org/articles/jp1/abs/1994/10/jp1v4p1383/jp1v4p1383.html)
   (1994), J.-P. Bouchard, M. E. Cates, J. Ravi Prakesh and
   S. F. Edwards.
-A simple model of sand piles, developing the insights of Nobel-prize winner [Pierre-Gilles de Gennes](https://en.wikipedia.org/wiki/Pierre-Gilles_de_Gennes).
+A simple model of sand piles, fleshing out the insights of Nobel-prize winner [Pierre-Gilles de Gennes](https://en.wikipedia.org/wiki/Pierre-Gilles_de_Gennes).
 - "**Darwin's *Tree of Nature* and other images of wide scope**" (1981), Howard Gruber.
 In *Aesthetics in Science*, ed.
 Judith Weschler.
 A